Misdiagnosis of borderline personality disorder: Autism Spectrum Disorder

-Bipolar disorder (BD)
+Bipolar disorder

-Bipolar disorder (BD), a mood disorder characterized by significant mood swings, is categorized into bipolar I, involving at least one manic episode, and bipolar II, characterized by at least one hypomanic and one depressive episode.
+Bipolar disorder (BD) is a mood disorder characterized by significant mood swings.
+It is categorized into bipolar I, involving at least one manic episode, and bipolar II, characterized by at least one hypomanic and one depressive episode.
 Both BD and BPD exhibit overlapping features, making differential diagnosis challenging.
 Affective instability and negative affectivity are core features of both disorders, albeit with variations in their nature and longevity.
 The difficulty in controlling anger in BPD and the presence of irritability in BD might not be easily differentiated.
 Impulsivity is a common trait in both conditions; however, in BD, impulsivity may diminish between mood episodes.
 Additionally, both disorders are characterized by high rates of suicidality and similarly impact social functioning.
 A small study of 700 participants showed that diagnostic criteria for BPD put patients with BPD at risk of being misdiagnosed with BD, as it found that 40% of those diagnosed with BPD report having been misdiagnosed with BD.